CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/Share_Instruction_Page.md

 2. Upload to the CONP Community Server

 If you are unable to use the OSF, you may be eligible for a space allocation on the CONP Community Server.
-Please use the [<u>CONP Portal Contact Form</u>](https://portal.conp.ca/contact_us) so we can evaluate your needs and help you upload your experiment.
+Please use the [CONP Portal Contact Form](https://portal.conp.ca/contact_us) so we can evaluate your needs and help you upload your experiment.

 ## How to download Experiments from the CONP Portal